jacksonh/manos/docs/tutorial-page-1.md

 Hello, Mango World
 ------------------

-Routes don't necasarily have to go to modules, we can also route them to actions.
+Routes don't necessarily have to go to modules, we can also route them to actions.
 An action is any function that accepts a single IMangoContext parameter.
 So lets create our first action, add this line right above the static content route.

     Get ("$").Add (ctx => ctx.Response.Write ("Hello, Mango World!"));